LANL-Seismoacoustics/infraGA/doc/source/quickstart.rst

         :width: 1200px
         :align: center

-This produces a plot containing 3 panels as shown below.
+This produces a plot containing 3 panels as shown above.
 The upper left panel shows the sound speed (dashed line) and effective sound speed in the direction of propagation (solid line).
-The upper right panel shows the ray paths including the transport equation amplitude losses (geometric spread + impedance differences with altitude due to the varying sound speed and density) as well as the Sutherland & Bass thermo-viscous losses that are frequency dependent (the frequency used for this calculation can be modified using :code:`--freq` and has a default value of 0.1 Hz).
+The upper right panel shows the ray paths including the transport equation amplitude losses (geometric spread + impedance differences with altitude due to the varying sound speed and density) as well as the Sutherland & Bass (2004) thermo-viscous losses that are frequency dependent (the frequency used for this calculation can be modified using :code:`--freq` and has a default value of 0.1 Hz).
 The lower right panel in this instance shows the launch inclination of each ray path as a function of arrival range.

-The data visualized in the lower right plot can be modified using the :code:`--y-axis-option` option and a second arrival characteristic can be included using a colormap option.
+The data visualized in the lower right plot can be modified using the :code:`--y-axis-option` option and a second arrival characteristic can be included using a colormap, :code:`--cmap-option`.
 An example usage of this is shown below where the vertical axis shows celerity and the colormap shows arrival trace velocity:

     .. code-block:: none